They say successful businesses begin with an idea. We say they all begin with functional and non-functional requirements for ecommerce websites.

 As mentioned earlier, non-functional requirements articulate the quality attributes of the website that build positive user experience and optimal website performance.
 The Bible of business analysts — BABOK — distinguishes between NFRs for merchants (e.g. maintainability, scalability, reusability) and for users (e.g. usability, security, accessibility).
 In our opinion, they are all equally important at different stages of your business journey: as your store scales, your non-functional requirements may add up.

-Here are some basic types of non-functional requirements that should make it to the website specification document of all ecommerce businesses.
+Here are some basic types of non-functional requirements for ecommerce websites that should make it to the website specification document of all digital businesses.

 No matter the size of your business, you want your website to be intuitive and easy-to-use.
 It takes about 0.05 seconds for users to figure out if your website is worth their time and attention.
 So you’ll definitely want to work on your homepage design, calls-to-action, and easy checkout to get past those milliseconds of doom.
 Website usability is also defined by